This work of micro-history illustrates how laissez faire economics killed millions in British India

 In 1876, Temple, then lieutenant–governor of Bengal made sure to not repeat his mistake and made no effort to save lives.
 “That had been the policy in 1874, and it had got him into serious trouble,” writes Kingsbury.
 The principle of laissez faire was strictly applied to the dying people of the Meghna estuary and even small efforts at relief, taken by less rigidly ideological members of the lower bureaucracy, were quickly shut down by the lieutenant–governor.
 “The termination of work was based on Temple’s orders and the principle of laissez faire rather than any empirical data about the nature and extent of the disaster,” points out Kingsbury.

 This application of laissez faire was a disaster.
-In Bakarganj district, the government’s relief efforts amounted to a per capita sum that would buy a cup and a half of rice – this for one of history’s most fierce natural disasters.
+In Bakarganj district, the government’s relief efforts amounted to a per capita sum that would buy a cup and a half of rice – this for one of history’s fiercest natural disasters.
 Later, when Bengal’s worst cholera epidemic would hit the same area, the government did not budge and steadfastly continued to do nothing.

 Where was all the money that was being saved then going?
 Kingsbury points to two main expenses at the time: the Delhi Durbar of 1877 which proclaimed Queen Victoria as Empress of India.
 The other was for an invasion of Afghanistan.
 Then, as now, laissez faire did not apply to parsimony in war.